miwipe/KapCopenhagen/README.md

 ## Taxonomic profiling and DNA damage estimates (metaDMG) for each individual taxonomic node

-We used metaDMG (https://github.com/metaDMG-dev/metaDMG-core) to taxonomically classify each individual read to the loest taxonomic node possible using a similarity identity between 95-100% to reference.
+We used metaDMG (https://github.com/metaDMG-dev/metaDMG-core) to taxonomically classify each individual read to the lowest taxonomic node possible using a similarity identity between 95-100% to reference.

 ```
 conda activate metaDMG7